In this Article

 Selenium can also cause muscle tenderness, tremor, lightheadedness, facial flushing, blood clotting problems, liver and kidney problems, and other side effects.

-- You are a man with fertility problems.
-Selenium might decrease the ability of sperm to move, which could reduce fertility.
+Fertility problems in men: Selenium might decrease the ability of sperm to move, which could reduce fertility.
+If you are trying to father a child, don't take selenium supplements.

 Report Problems to the Food and Drug Administration